Kronos-JMF/jmf/doc/model.md

 	This section contains all the attributes.

-* references
+* methods

-	This section contains all the references.
-It is important to mentioned that the names of the attributes and references must be unique over both types.
+	Define available methods.
+This defines only the names and parameters.
+The method itself needs to be implemented

 ## Structure of an attribute definition